DevCheckOG/DevCheckOG/README.md

 	</a>
 </h1>

 Hello!
 I am Kevin Benavides.
-I am a programmer focused on the **development, design, and scalability of web/apps/APIs** and the **design and construction of compilers for dialects or programming languages** ​​such as C, Rust, or C++ with LLVM, QBE, or GCC.
+I am a programmer focused on the **development, design, and scalability of web/apps/APIs** and the **design and construction of compilers for dialects or programming languages** ​​such as C, Rust, or C++ with LLVM, **[QBE](https://c9x.me/compile/)**, or GCC.
 I apply for areas such as the development of compilers and programming languages, such as backend development for different types of web/apps or APIs.

 On the other hand, I speak languages, such as Spanish (**native**) and English (**B2**), corresponding to the CEFR.
 I am very determined when there are pending tasks to do, in addition to being patient and a good conversationalist with people.
 Some facts about this are that I started in the world of programming more than **6** years ago.